bitbank2/ss_oled/README.md

 access to the GPIO pins to allow speeds which match or exceed normal I2C speeds.
 The pins are numbered with the Port letter as the first digit followed by the bit number.
 For example, To use bit 0 of Port B, you would reference pin number 0xb0.
-Includes the unique feature that the init function automatically detects the display address (0x3C or 0x3D) and the controller type (SSD1306, SH1106 or SH1107).<br>
+Includes the unique feature that the init function can optionally detect the display address (0x3C or 0x3D) and the controller type (SSD1306, SH1106 or
+SH1107).<br>
 I try to support as many OLEDs as I can.
 I was able to justify buying a bunch of different sized SSD1306 displays because they're around $2 each.
 A generous patron